Accessible Christian Education

 Westminster’s financial aid program is intended to help close the gap between the amount a family can afford and the cost of a Westminster education.
 We expect every family to contribute to their student’s tuition.

 We take many factors into consideration when determining a family’s ability to pay tuition, including income, assets, general living, and medical expenses, financial obligations, and the number of dependents.
 Each case is evaluated individually.
 Therefore, families in the same income range may have different overall financial circumstances and consequently receive different amounts of aid.
+Apply for financial aid.

 of the student body received assistance

 Westminster uses Financial Aid for School Tuition (FAST) to process financial aid applications along with a review of tax and income information in order to determine financial aid awards.